Lecture Notes in Cosmology: Perturbed Boltzmann equations

 {\rightskip=3truepc\leftskip=3truepc {\it the Boltzmann equation plays a similar role for physicists and astronomers: no one ever talks about it, but everyone is always thinking about it} 0.10 in \centerline{\it ---Scott Dodelson, Modern Cosmology} 0.20 in }

-We derive in this Chapter the perturbed Boltzmann equations for photons, massless neutrinos, CDM and baryons.
-We shall use these in order to track the evolution of small fluctuations in these components, and couple them to Einstein equations.
-For deriving the hierarchy of temperature and polarisation for photons we follow mainly \cite{Ma:1995ey}, \cite{Hu:1997hp} and \cite{Tram:2013ima}.
-We shall focus most of the time on the photon perturbed Boltzmann equation which is much more laborious than the others.
-This is because photons are massless and interact, therefore we cannot truncate the hierarchy and a collisional term must be taken into account.
-The latter comes from Thomson scattering, whose cross-section depends also on the polarisation, thus further complicating the treatment of photons fluctuations, which we nonetheless will bravely face.
+In this chapter, we work out the perturbed Boltzmann equations for cold dark matter, massless neutrinos, photons, and baryons.
+We shall use these equations to track the evolution of small fluctuations in these components and couple them to the Einstein equations.
+For the derivation of the hierarchy of temperature and polarization equations for photons, we primarily follow \cite{Ma:1995ey}, \cite{Hu:1997hp}, and \cite{Tram:2013ima}.
+We shall dedicate the largest part of the chapter to the photon perturbed Boltzmann equation because it is much more laborious than the others for two reasons: photons are massless, and they interact.
+Therefore, we cannot truncate the hierarchy of moment equations, and a collisional term must be taken into account.
+The latter comes from Thomson scattering, whose cross-section also depends on the polarization, thus further complicating the treatment of photon fluctuations, which we nonetheless will bravely face.